NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Celestial Armaments.md

 * * *
 You imbue a fragment of your divine spark into a weapon, blessing your blade and transforming it into a weapon worthy of the celestial realms.
 Select one weapon or [[Equipment/Handwraps of Mighty Blows|Handwraps of Mighty Blows]] when you make your daily preparations.
 The weapon sheds light like a torch, deals an additional 1d8 spirit damage, and creatures who wield it gain the weapon's critical specialization.

-When you critically hit a target with the weapon, the target must succeed at a Fortitude check save against your class DC or spell DC (whichever is higher) or be [[Conditions/Blinded|Blinded]] for 1d4 rounds.
+When you critically hit a target with the weapon, the target must succeed at a Fortitude check save against your class DC or spell DC (whichever is higher) or be [[Blinded|Blinded]] for 1d4 rounds.

 [[Feat_Feature Effects/Effect_ Celestial Armaments|Effect: Celestial Armaments]]